davidfstr/dafoster.net/_posts/2020-02-02-power-naps.md

 When to power nap:

 * When feeling mentally fuzzy.
-* When slightly tired but still there is more than must be done before sleep.
+* When slightly tired but still there is more that must be done before sleep.

 How to power nap: